Cortez Police Sgt. Michael Moran remembered after deadly shootout in southwest Colorado

 Police said it all began before noon Wednesday when Moran conducted a traffic stop South Broadway that was initiated by a reckless driving complaint received by Cortez police.
 The suspect fired on Moran and then sped away.
 Moran was rushed to Southwest Memorial Hospital where he succumbed to his injuries.

-Moran served with the Marines in active duty for 9 years, including two tours in Iraq before joining the Cortez Police Department in 2012.
+Moran was from Beaver County in Western Pennsylvania.
+He served with the Marines in active duty for 9 years, including two tours in Iraq before joining the Cortez Police Department in 2012.

 Deputies with the Montezuma Sheriff's Office and Cortez police officers located the suspect and suspect vehicle in the 7500 block of Highway 160-491.
 That's where additional shots were exchanged between the suspect and officers at the second location.
 The suspect was shot and killed.